-What has impressed me so much about Jennie’s job search is that she never hesitates to reach out to the CDO.
-She has worked with just about every counselor in our office and met with several of us multiple times.
+What impressed me so much about Jennie’s 1L job search is that she never hesitated to reach out to the CDO.
+She worked with just about every counselor in our office and met with several of us multiple times.
 She frequently emails CDO counselors, with questions big and small and never apologizes for reaching out because she knows we are here to help her.
-We have helped her with resume and cover letters, networking questions, application questions, and general job search strategy, and she has taken our advice and run with it, going way above and beyond.
+We have helped her with her resume and cover letters, networking questions, application questions, and general job search strategy, and she has taken our advice and run with it, going way above and beyond.

-This week, she let me on on her strategy for job search success and networking.
+This week, she let me in on her strategy for job search success and networking.

 KMB: Congratulations on your 16 job interviews.
 That is quite impressive.
 Can you let me in on your strategy for landing these interviews?